Full question:

 Answer:

--Discussing the problem with or writing a letter to the offending neighbor
+- Consider discussing the issue directly with your neighbor or writing a letter to them.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.